 - Use a graphic related to the content, when appropriate; graphics can help correlate the content visually

 - Add clear, visible, preferable graphic-based call-to-actions on all your pages; tell the visitor the next step they should take

 The ultimate goal is to give people what they want.
-If they’ve found your website, no matter how big or small the amount of visitors, if your website gives then the information they’re looking for and you provide them with next steps you’re likely to convert them into a lead.
-The Google Analytics reports puts you at an advantage to see how you’re doing in meeting your visitors expectation.
+If they’ve found your website, no matter how big or small the number of visitors if your website gives then the information they’re looking for and you provide them with the next steps you’re likely to convert them into a lead.
+The Google Analytics reports put you at an advantage to see how you’re doing in meeting your visitor’s expectations.
 You then have the knowledge as to what’s working and what’s not.
-Review your analytics report and start making strategic changes to your website.
+Review your Google Analytics report and start making strategic changes to your website.